Skip to content

 Performance Considerations

 For applications that require high performance, like real-time data processing, it is crucial to minimize the overhead of encoding and decoding operations.
-Utilize streams or handle data in chunks to improve efficiency.
+Utilize the stream option to process data in chunks without waiting for the complete payload:

 Error Handling